Randy Arozarena: 2023: All-Star starter

 The Rays created a "Randy Land" fan seating section behind Arozarena in left field early in the 2023 season.
 Arozarena was voted by fans to be a starting outfielder in the MLB All-Star Game, his first All-Star Game selection.
 He also competed in the Home Run Derby, losing to Vladimir Guerrero Jr. in the final round.
 On August 12, Arozarena hit a walk-off single against Emmanuel Clase.
 On August 31, Arozarena stole third base against the Miami Marlins and became the first MLB player to record three straight 20–20 seasons to begin his career.
-He finished the season with a then-career-beat 23 home runs and 80 walks, batting .254/.364/.425 with 22 stolen bases.
+He finished the season with a then-career-best 23 home runs and 80 walks, batting .254/.364/.425 with 22 stolen bases.
 He went 3-for-8 in the Wild Card Series, as the Rays were swept in two games by the eventual World Series champion Texas Rangers.